ciphercord/.github/profile/README.md

 </div>
 <br>

-**CipherCord** is a chat program that is dependent on Discord's infrastructure.
+**CipherCord** is a chat program which is dependent on Discord's infrastructure.
 Discord's insecure, unencrypted platform is made more private, encrypted and safe with CipherCord.

 ## How Does It Work?